JustinQHu/JustinQHu/README.md

 # Hi, I'm Justin

-I am a professional software engineer with over 5 years of experience, previously working at companies like *Huawei* and *Nokia*
+I am a professional software engineer with about 6 years of experience, previously working at companies like *Huawei* and *Nokia*

 ## My Experience
   1. Web Development